Unforgiven6/Bitcoin-Hashing/README.md

 **Hash Target:**

 The goal is to find a hash that is lower than a target value set by the Bitcoin network.
 Miners adjust the nonce and hash the data until they find a valid hash, which allows them to add the block to the blockchain and earn a reward.

+By doing Bitcoin hashing, it ensures the integrity of the blockchain by making it computationally difficult to alter historical data.